 She says that the rain outside feels perfect.

-She says that’s it been nice running into you and then she says thank you for the beer.
+She says that’s it been nice running into you and

 “A girl can always use a beer.”